danielecook/danielecook.com/content/posts/2015/2015-12-30-sense_bigquery_schema.md

 ## Original Post

-[Bigquery]() is a phenomenal tool for analyzing large datasets.
+[BigQuery](https://cloud.google.com/bigquery/) is a phenomenal tool for analyzing large datasets.
 It enables you to upload large datasets and perform sophisticated SQL queries on millions of rows in seconds.
-Moreover, it can be integrated with R using [Bigrquery](), which can be used to interact with bigquery using some of the functions in dplyr.
+Moreover, it can be integrated with R using [BigRQuery](https://github.com/r-dbi/bigrquery), which can be used to interact with bigquery using some of the functions in dplyr.

 It is easy to upload datasets to bigquery, although it requires you to specify a schema.
 If you have a lot of columns in a dataset this can be a pain to do manually - so I wrote a script to automate the process.
 The script automatically determines the variable types within the first 500 rows of a tab-delimited dataset.
 To get started, download the python script below and save it as schema.py.